Neutrinobeam/LongLiveTheQueen-Guide/README.md

 Epilogue Windows

-Epilogue windows are given by Window number, undecorated.
+Epilogue windows are given by 'Window number', undecorated.
 These appear during the epilogue (Week 40) or after a "Ending: Generic" or "Ending: Evil"

 Pseudocode